Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    ### Common Failure behaviors
    The following items define the behavior of a publisher when encountering certain conditions.
    1. When the publisher receives a TCP connection attempt timeout, abort midstream, response timeout, TCP send/receive timeout or 5xx response when attempting to POST content to the feceiving origin, it MUST
-       1. Manifest-like objects: re-resolve DNS on each retry and retry indefinitely.
+       1. Manifest-like objects: re-resolve DNS on each retry (per the DNS TTL) and retry indefinitely.
-       2. Non-manifest objects: re-resolve DNS on each retry and continue uploading until n seconds, where n is the segment duration.
+       2. Non-manifest objects: re-resolve DNS on each retry (per the DNS TTL) and continue uploading until n seconds, where n is the segment duration.
 After it reaches the segment duration value, drop the current data and continue with the next segment data.
-To maintain continuity of the DVR time-line, continue to upload the missing segment as a lower priority.
+To maintain continuity of the DVR time-line, SHOULD continue to upload the missing segment as a lower priority.
+Once a segment is successfully uploaded with n, update the stream manifest with an discontinuity marker appropriate for the protocol format at hand.
    2. HTTP 403 or 400 errors
         2.1 For all objects (manifest and non-manifest), do not retry.
 The publisher MUST stop publishing and display or log a fatal error condition.